barryllium/WWDC-session-notes/2022/Compose custom layouts with SwiftUI.md

 ![](images/customLayouts/grid_first.png)

-Fixes to get what we want in ponts 2 and 3:
+Fixes to get what we want in points 2 and 3:

 * We give our Grid an alignment to handle point 2 `Grid(alignment: .leading)`
 * We specify our third column as having a trailing alignment `.gridColumnAlignment(.trailing)